memeguerrini/project_two/README.md

 ![](Images/Amsterdam_.jpg)

-* Please visit our project site for more details xxxxxx
+* Please visit our project site for more analysis details xxxxxx

 # Project Description